 And a special note about the Platinum Card’s annual fee.
 I never hear of them waiving it, not even for big spenders.

 3. Canceling your card might be the smartest choice

 Regardless of who issues the card, it doesn’t make sense paying a high annual fee unless you’re deriving significant value.

 A high-end AmEx card like the $450 Platinum is actually a bargain if you regularly use the benefits.
 But if you’re a light spender and rarely travel, then you just won’t be getting back what you pay.
 So in many circumstances, it will be smarter to cut your losses and stop paying for a fee-based card.

 Which are the best no annual fee reward cards?

-- Discover it – All new for 2013, this new rewards card from Discover is their best one yet.
-It has no annual fee and earns you 5% cash back on categories, a full 1% on all other purchases, and comes with ton of benefits including purchase protection, extended warranty, and more.
+- Discover it – This cash back rewards card from Discover has no annual fee and earns you 5% cash back on quarterly rotating categories, a full 1% on all other purchases, and comes with ton of benefits including purchase protection, extended warranty, and more.

 - AmEx Blue Cash Everyday – Remember you can only downgrade to this card if you have the Blue Cash Preferred.
 If you have a different AmEx, you will have to cancel that and do a new application for the Blue Cash Everyday.